abhik/pebl/docs/src/paramref.rst

 	The format for the pebl result file (pickle or html). default=pickle

-.. confparam:: result.numnetworks
+.. confparam:: result.size

 	Number of top-scoring networks to save.
-Specify 0 to indicate that all scored networks should be saved.
+Specify 0 to indicate that all scored networks should be saved. default=1000
-	default=1000

 simanneal